 - Carefully documenting your physical exam, including all limitations

 A Social Security disability attorney or advocate can assist you in ensuring that you claim for disability is thorough, thus increasing your chances for approval.
-Consider a Free Evaluation with a Social Security advocate or attorney in your area today—Disability lawyers are only paid if you win your osteoarthritis claim.
+Use our disability calculator to see how much you could be able to earn in disability benefits.
+Consider a Free Evaluation with a disability advocate or attorney that takes cases in your area today—Disability lawyers are only paid if you win your osteoarthritis claim.